apache/shardingsphere/community/content/contribute/test-engine.en.md

     </dml-test-case>
 </integrate-test-cases>
 ```

-another kind of config for assert is the data, as known as the corresponding expected-data-file in SQL-TYPE-integrate-test-cases.xml, which is at `/incubator-shardingsphere/sharding-integration-test/sharding-jdbc-test/src/test/resources/integrate/cases/SQL-TYPE/dataset/SHARDING-TYPE/*.xml`
+Another kind of config for assert is the data, as known as the corresponding expected-data-file in SQL-TYPE-integrate-test-cases.xml, which is at `/incubator-shardingsphere/sharding-integration-test/sharding-jdbc-test/src/test/resources/integrate/cases/SQL-TYPE/dataset/SHARDING-TYPE/*.xml`.
-this file is very like the dataset.xml we mentioned before, and the difference is that expected-data-file contains some other assert data, such as the return value after a sql execution, the examples as following :
+This file is very like the dataset.xml we mentioned before, and the difference is that expected-data-file contains some other assert data, such as the return value after a sql execution.
+For examples:

 ```xml
 <dataset update-count="1">